joseph0017/udacity_would_you_rather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features
+* login screen with option to select user
+* option to logout any time
+* option to vote on questions asked by other users
+* option to create new questions
+* option to see the leaderboard and being moved on the leaderbord by getting one point for each created / answered question

 ## About this Project?
 This project solidify understanding of React and Redux.
 Practice: